NoahMast28/EECS348_Lab-9/README.md

 initialize the matrices with vectors.
 In the lab 9 instructions, it states: "For this assignment, you must define and use a custom Matrix class to store the matrix data rather than using std::vector directly."
-So given that I cannot use
-<vector> it seems that the test cases will always fail.
-However, when my program
-is run with a test file of the proper format (as stated in the Lab 9 instructions), it does produce the correct result.
+So given that I cannot use the vector library it seems that the test cases will always fail.
+However, when my program is run with a test file of the proper format (as stated in the Lab 9 instructions), it does produce the correct result.
 So while my program does fail the github actions test cases, it does still do what the lab instructions require of it.